+Dating Violence, defined as:

-Dating Violence is defined as violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
-The existence of such a relationship shall be determined based on the reporting party's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
-For the purposes of this definition
+Violence, on the basis of sex, committed by a person, who is in or has been in a social relationship of a romantic or intimate nature with the Complainant.
+The existence of such a relationship shall be determined based on the Complainant'statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.

-- dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse. - dating violence does not include acts covered under the definition of domestic violence.
+For the purposes of this definition, dating violence includes, but is not limited to:

+- Sexual or physical abuse or the threat of such abuse. - Dating violence does not include acts covered under the definition of domestic violence.